kezabelle/django-adminlinks/docs/index.rst

       the specific administration view.

 * Bundled with a smattering of CSS and JavaScript to make things a bit better.
-  Links are rendered in the same style as the admin form inputs, though without the use of any images.
-JavaScript is provided to render the admin view 'in-place' via an iframe modal, using the Admin in *popup* mode.
 * Pretty reasonable documentation.
 Or at least that's the aim.
-* An additional view on all instances which subclass our `ModelAdmin`, to edit a specific field on a model, which can b eused for some fairly neat in-place editing of only distinct parts of some data.
+* An additional view on all instances which subclass our `ModelAdmin`, to edit a specific field on a model, which can be used for some fairly neat in-place editing of only distinct parts of some data.

 .. _contributing: